Need to talk? Call 1800 882 436.

 Key facts

-• After giving birth, you will notice physical changes about your body.
+• After giving birth, you will notice physical changes in your body.

-• This can impact your self-esteem, and other aspects of your life.
+• Body changes after having a baby can affect your self-esteem, as well as other parts of your life.

 • If you are struggling with your body image after having a baby, it is okay to seek help.